bpbwaite/redeemcore/README.md

 + 'enabled': (boolean)
 + 'category': One of "Normal (list)", "Initialization", or "Periodic"
 + 'accepted modes': The sources that can trigger this action.
 Types are 'tips', 'bits', 'subs', 'follows', and 'points'. (list of string)
-+ 'exact or multiple credit': One of "Multiple-Credit", "Exact", or "Neither (minimum)".
++ 'exact or multiple credit': One of "Multiple-Credit", "Exact", or "Minimum".
 Multiple-Credit causes tips or bits action to run multiple times, based on the size of the donation.
 Multiple credit actions should not use certain macros.
 + 'cost': A number of cents, bits, or points required to run the action.
 Subscription and follow actions always run if they are one of the accepted modes. (integer)
 + 'exact': If false, the cost for this action is a minimum threshold rather than a strict requirement.
 Implicitly true for points-actions. (boolean)
 + 'steps': (list of objects)

 Point-actions required fields:

++ Custom rewards for points are advanced, as they take a message from a viewer to control something.
 + 'uuid_pts': The UUID reported over IRC when points are redeemed. (string)
 + 'regexp_pts': A regular expression.
 The groups in the first match can be used as [macros](#macros) in the steps ran by the action. (string)